2chaynz/TitanoGluon/README.md

 - Best result: Using AutoGluon’s *best quality* mode → **0.890514** (ROC-AUC metric) and **0.78947** on Kaggle (vs **0.76315** with the *medium* mode)
 - **Rank:** 1303rd out of 14,661 participants
-- Process: Data preprocessing, feature engineering, various encoding techniques, and hyperparameter optimization
+- Data preprocessing, feature engineering, various encoding techniques, and hyperparameter optimization
 - Includes commented scripts, outputs, CSV files, and a Typst document summarizing my notes and learnings

 ### Note